balajisatch/Move-Semantics-is-not-Cheap-always/README.md

-# STL got faster with move - Did it ?
+# STL got faster with "move" - Did it?